-Water Storage/Distribution Improvements Phase 4 - Spit Water Line: The existing Homer Spit water line is 40 years old and is constructed of 10-inch cast iron.
+Water Storage/Distribution Improvements Phase 4 - Spit Water Line: The existing Homer Spit water line is 40 years old and constructed of 10-inch cast iron pipe.
 In recent years it has experienced an increasing number of leaks due to corrosion.
 The condition has been aggravated by development on the Spit resulting in increased load from fill material on an already strained system.
 This project consists of slip lining approximately 1,500 linear feet of water main to the end of the Spit.
-Slip lining the Homer Spit waterline, versus replacing, will reduce cost while ensuring an uninterrupted water supply for public health, fire/life safety needs, and protecting economic activities on the Spit.
+Slip lining the Homer Spit waterline, versus replacing, will reduce cost while ensuring an uninterrupted water supply for public health, fire/life and safety needs, and protecting economic activities on the Spit.
 Grant funds from the EPA allowed the City to complete project design in 2014.

-Cost: \$400,000 Priority Level 3
+Cost: \$400,000

-Bridge Creek Watershed Acquisition: Currently, the Bridge Creek watershed is the sole source of water for Homer.
-To protect the watershed from development that could threaten the water supply and to ensure the availability of land for future water supply within the watershed, the City seeks to acquire additional acreage and/or utilize conservation easements to restrict development that is incompatible with clean water.
+Bridge Creek Watershed Acquisition: Bridge Creek Reservoir is Homer's sole water source; land in this area owned by the City is protected by a watershed protection district.
+The City seeks to acquire additional land for the district to protect the watershed from development that could threaten the water supply, and to ensure the availability of land for future water supply.
+Conservation easements may also be utilized to restrict development that is incompatible with clean water.

-Cost: \$1,000,000 Priority Level 3
+Cost: \$1,000,000